ncatlab/nlab-content/pages/7/7/6/2/22677/content.md

 =--

 The following relates the tensor product to [[bilinear functions]].
-It is a definition or a proposition dependening on whether one takes the notion of bilinear function to be defined before or after that of tensor product of commutative monoids.
+It is a definition or a proposition depending on whether one takes the notion of bilinear function to be defined before or after that of tensor product of commutative monoids.

 +-- {: .num_defn}
 ###### Definition/Proposition